The McGarrigle Christmas Hour

-The McGarrigle Christmas Hour is the tenth album by Kate & Anna McGarrigle, released in 2005.
-A sequel to their 1998 album The McGarrigle Hour, the album features a program of Christmas music recorded by the McGarrigles, their family and a number of friends and collaborators.
-It was also the last album to be released by the duo before Kate's death in 2010.
+The McGarrigle Christmas Hour is the tenth and final studio album by Kate & Anna McGarrigle.
+The album was released in November 1, 2005.
+A sequel to their 1998 album The McGarrigle Hour, the album features a program of Christmas music recorded by the McGarrigles, their family, and several friends and collaborators.
+It was also the last album to be released by the duo before Kate died in 2010.

 Performers on the album include Kate's son and daughter Rufus and Martha, Anna's husband Dane Lanken and their children Lily and Sylvan, and Kate and Anna's sister Jane, as well as Emmylou Harris, Chaim Tannenbaum, Pierre Marchand, Joel Zifkin, Brad Albetta, Teddy Thompson and Beth Orton.

-The album was named as number 21 in the list of 40 Essential Christmas Albums by Rolling Stone.
+The album was named number 21 in the 40 Essential Christmas Albums list by Rolling Stone.

 Track listing

-The tracks chosen for the album are primarily traditional Christmas carols or pop standards, although several original Christmas-themed songs written by the participants were included as well.
+The tracks chosen for the album are traditional Christmas carols or pop standards, although the participants also included several original Christmas-themed songs.